Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Details of Implementation

 The Aircraft, Bird, and Car we used in the image classification task are three non-overlapping subsets of the \underline{WebFG-496}~\citep{webFG} dataset.
 WebFG-496 consists of 53,339 images, totaling 496 subcategories.
 This dataset is annotated using a webly supervised approach, which leverages resources from web search engines (\eg, Google Image Search Engine, Bing Image Search Engine) to expand the annotated image dataset.

 For the image retrieval task, we conduct experiments on the \underline{CARS98N} dataset under PRISM's setting~\citep{retrieval_prism}.
 We utilize 9,558 car-related images sourced from text-based searches on Pinterest as the training set, and employ the remaining 98 categories from CARS, unsearched on Pinterest, as a clean test set.
-The dataset's noise is inherently real-world, with its creators estimating a noise ratio of approximately 50\%. \paragraph{Implementation Details.} To demonstrate the effectiveness of the OSA, we incorporate an estimator, built around the core of CLIP, and re-weighting operations based on the Estimator's outcomes into numerous downstream tasks.
+The dataset's noise is inherently real-world, with its creators estimating a noise ratio of approximately 50\%.

+\textbf{Implementation Details.} To demonstrate the effectiveness of the OSA, we incorporate an estimator, built around the core of CLIP, and re-weighting operations based on the Estimator's outcomes into numerous downstream tasks.
 In the principal task of cross-modal image-text retrieval, we employ CLIP with ViT-B/32 as the baseline and target model by default.
 All experiments are conducted on a single RTX 3090 GPU using the AdamW optimizer.
 During both training phases, the model is trained for five epochs with a batch size of 256 and 500 warmup steps.

 For the image classification task on the WebFG dataset, we align with the field's prevalent models for a fair comparison by employing the ResNet-50 model enhanced by CLIP for feature extraction and the CLIP image encoder as our estimator.
 Training and testing are executed on single RTX 3090 GPU, with an input image resolution of $448\times448$.
 The batch size and initial learning rate are specified as 64 and 1e-5, respectively.
 In the first phase, the estimator is trained with data modeled by a Gaussian Mixture Model (GMM), which considers the classification and matching losses of all training samples, with the GMM probability threshold of 0.95.
 The classification task leverages the CLIP protocol, where a fixed prompt (``This is a picture of'') is prepended to category texts.